UMBEL is designed to help content interoperate on the Web

 UMBEL is accessible as set of free Web Service endpoints and as a Clojure/Java API

-UMBEL's reference concepts form a coherent graph of relationships, organized into 33 mostly disjoint SuperTypes.
-Closely aligned concepts are clustered into hierarchically organized classes with further relatedness links.
+UMBEL's reference concepts form a coherent graph of relationships, organized into 31 mostly disjoint SuperTypes.
+Closely aligned concepts are clustered into hierarchically organized classes ("typologies") with further relatedness links.
 Each concept in the knowledge graph may act as a facet.
-Logical operations – including inferencing – may be conducted amongst concepts.
+Logical operations including inferencing may be conducted amongst concepts.
 UMBEL is based on open W3C standards.
 UMBEL is a curated subset of OpenCyc, which leads as well to Cyc and many additional, useful reasoning tools.

 Inferencing and the use of broader semsets means that searches are not limited to keywords or labels.
 The essence of concepts may now be searched, including related neighbors in the knowledge graph.
 These neighbor concepts and their semsets may be further leveraged to expand queries, thus enabling searching within targeted sections of the graph.
 Try UMBEL's powerful search function for yourself.